altaga/CoffeeChain-NTBS/README.md

 https://frontier.testnet.digitalbits.io/

-This section of the page has 4 fundamental sections.
+This section of the page has 4 fundamental parts.

 - The QR code scanner.